Learn about email marketing

 Get inspired by design trends.
 Make sure your copy is clear, concise, and easy to read, broken up by larger headlines, smaller digestible chunks of text, and white space.
 Use web-optimized images that load quickly.
 Include alternate text.
 Be consistent with branding so people recognize your emails.
 And remember, the majority of emails now are opened on mobile devices — so ensure your designs are fully responsive and optimized for any screen.

-Email marketing is as much a science as an art, and a proven way to find out exactly what works for your brand’s audience is to test.
+Email marketing is as much a science as an art, and running tests is a proven way to find out exactly what works for your brand’s audience.
 Test deliverability by sending to friends through different internet service providers.
 Use A/B testing to try different subject lines, email copy, and CTAs.
 Test sending messages on different days and times.

 The only limit to how much you can test is your own capacity for trying to perfect email marketing.
 Keep testing, refining, and optimizing your approach until you find what works best for your campaign and audience.